BurnyCoder/ai-experiments/prompts.md

 write the simplest chatbot app with streamlit frontend and @portkey.py backend

-add tool to get the whole codebase in a prompt
+add tool to get the whole codebase in a prompt, do not change anything else

+use gradioUI, example code: